At Meredith, Donna Bahena Bustos, ’18, ’20 (M.A. Teaching), learned to appreciate her background.

 Since moving to Raleigh, N.C., from Acapulco, Mexico, at the age of seven, Donna has spent the last 18 years of her life learning to adapt to different cultures and to use that experience in a positive way.

-The challenges of moving to a new country and learning a second language have inspired Donna to help others in a similar situation.
-And those experiences have influenced her career choice.
+The challenges of moving to a new country and learning a second language inspired Donna to help others in similar situations.
+And her experiences influenced her career choice.

 “I always knew I wanted to teach, but I hadn’t given thought to the possibility of becoming an English as a second language (ESL) teacher until I looked back on my past and remembered the good times I’d had as an ESL student when I moved to the U.S.,” said Donna.
 “I remembered my friends, the fun games and activities, and how sad I was when I placed out of ESL in the fourth grade.
 I also remember the joy I felt when I finally reached the reading level to be able to read Harry Potter.
 I want to provide the same experience for new English learners.”

-As an aspiring elementary ESL teacher, Donna was accepted into Meredith’s Early Master of Arts in Teaching (MAT) program, which allows undergraduate students who are interested in pursuing a career in teaching the opportunity to take graduate level courses in their field of interest as a senior.
+After transferring to Meredith through the Wings program, Donna was accepted into Meredith’s Early Master of Arts in Teaching (M.A.T.) program, which allows undergraduate students who are interested in pursuing a career in teaching the opportunity to take graduate level courses in their field of interest as a senior.

 “Participating in the Early M.A.T. program saved me time and money,” said Donna.
 “Having taken M.A.T. courses as an undergraduate student allowed me more time to work as a full-time teacher assistant at a local elementary school while completing my master’s.
 I also had fewer credits to pay for as a graduate student since I had already completed them in undergrad.”

 After graduating from the M.A.T. program, Donna accepted a role as a dual language kindergarten teacher for Orange County Schools, where she uses the skills and values she learned at Meredith on a daily basis.